Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Address/contact](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Address/contact]")

 This sub-tab is identical to the one displayed when creating a customer/supplier.
-For a detailed description, see [Address/contact](#addresscontact).
+For a detailed description, see [Address/contact](#address/contact).

 - [NEW/RESET]
-    Click this button to reset the *Customer/supplier "Number"* tab and create a new customer/supplier.
-The *Customer/supplier "Number"* tab is closed and changes automatically to the *Create customer/supplier* tab.
+    Click this button to reset the *Customer/supplier "Customer/supplier number"* tab and create a new customer/supplier.
+The *Customer/supplier "Customer/supplier number"* tab is closed and changes automatically to the *Create customer/supplier* tab.

-- [DELETE CUSTOMER "Number"]/[DELETE SUPPLIER "Number"]
+- [DELETE CUSTOMER "Customer number"]/[DELETE SUPPLIER "Supplier number"]
     Click this button to delete the selected customer/supplier.

 - [SAVE]